 Enjoy Fall Migration in Prospect Park

-With more than 250 species of birds spotted in Prospect Park each year, bird watching is one of the more tranquil ways to enjoy the Park, and this month is the start of the peak season for fall migration.
-The Park's location along the Atlantic Flyway led to its destination as an Important Bird Area by the National Audubon Society, and the creation of the Prospect Park Audubon Center, where the Prospect Park Alliance offers bird watching activities throughout the year, including walks led by the Brooklyn Bird Club.
+With over 200 species of birds spotted in Prospect Park each year, bird watching is one of the more tranquil ways to enjoy the Park, and September is peak season for fall migration.
+The Park’s location along the Atlantic Flyway led to its designation as an important birding area by the National Audubon Society, and the creation of the Prospect Park Audubon Center, the first of its kind in an urban park.

 If you own a pair of binoculars, a bird guide and an adventurous spirit, take a stroll through Prospect Park and try to spot the wide variety of southbound birds, such as the aptly named “Yellow-Rumped Warbler” (see photo), which begins to migrate through Prospect Park in mid-September.
 One of our favorite bird watching routes begins at the Boathouse.
 Head over the Lullwater Bridge, then turn right on the woodchip path.
 Follow the trail around to the Peninsula where you might find Pine Warblers, Red Starts, as well as Baltimore Orioles.
 After a stroll around the Peninsula, hike up Lookout Hill to see if you can spot migrating raptors and more.